 Where the design community meets.

-Freelancer Joined over 6 years ago
+Freelancer Joined about 9 years ago

 I'll leave out personal subscriptions, but when it comes to business subscriptions you need to know the ROI you're getting from that product or service.
 If I spend $100 a month on a tool that saves me even a couple hours of work and/or makes me more money, then that tool is an investment in my business.
 Every tool you subscribe to should have to prove a return for your business, if it doesn't then what's the point?
 Give yourself a subscription audit and really make those tools prove their worth to you.